OMAR AL MUKHTAR:

 The Burial of Omar Al Mukhtar

-Following his execution by the Italians on the 16th of September 1931, Omar Al Mukhtar was burined in an unmarled grave underthe order os Rudolfo Graziani.
+Following his execution by the Italians on the 16th of September 1931, Omar Al Mukhtar was buried in an unmarked grave on the orders of Rudolfo Graziani.
 The whereabouts of his body remained unknown until 1941.
-Omar Al Mukhtar was eventually reinterred in the Omar Al Mukhtar Muasoleum in Benghazi in 1961, where he remained until Gaddhafi had him exhumed and moved to Sollum.
+Omar Al Mukhtar was eventually reinterred in the Omar Al Mukhtar Mausoleum in Benghazi in 1960, where he remained until Gaddafi had him exhumed and moved to Soluq.

 -